mehdi077/vibeshop_project/README.md

 i tested the app, and improved some of the convex api logic to be effecient in using bandwith.

+and finally for the initial development of the UI, i created a promo code section that reduces the price by 400 (changable using constants), and implmented it into the checkout page, where the promo code is "ramadan".

 than used both google analytics and a custom analytics tracking solution called "posthog", as posthog worked faster than GA, but learned how to implement both in the process.

 i then descovered the ability to self host convex into my local machine, using docker, so i did that, span up the slef hosted db, and imported into it the data, and i could now develope offline without any issues (myabe one issue with the product images, as i had them in the data as the same image urls used in the affiliate website, and require online connection to appear).

 and now for the marketing of the store, i thought i could do somthing a little out there by creating a bot that scrapes facebook groups i already joined in, and go through each one and posting a custom post, i did it, with tracking of wich groups already posted, and if the post is pending or pubished, and stored all the data into a clear to read json file, but no luck came from that (i already knew this might happened but i wanted to try it anyway in case if it might work out), my account got flagged for spamming (surprise surprise).

-i then wnet knee deep, into implementing the facebook pixel, into all the important part of the store, to ensure facebook tracks the important behaviours of the visitor, i did the standard pageView at the top of every page,a "Content view" event at the product page, "initial checkout" when the user visits the checkout page, a "AddPaymentInfo" when the user fills out the order form (i used COD as algerias don't know what online payments are yet), and finally the "purchase" event.
+i then proceeded into implementing the facebook pixel, into all the important part of the store, to ensure facebook tracks the important behaviours of the visitor, i did the standard pageView at the top of every page,a "Content view" event at the product page, "initial checkout" when the user visits the checkout page, a "AddPaymentInfo" when the user fills out the order form (i used COD as algerias don't know what online payments are yet), and finally the "purchase" event.

 i tested the events, and everything was working properly.

-i lunched the ads, and i am waiting for resaults, so far, no orders yet.
+i launched the ads, and i am waiting for resaults, so far, no orders yet. :)

+other improvments that should be implemented :

+- creating a page that is accessible with only a certain name and password, that shows the orders in a nice UI.
+- improving the home page further